narendranathe/BUS5730/README.md

 This is a Python Machine Learning Hands-on File to learn both supervised and Unsupervised Learning.
 This folder contains 3 different files

 1. Basic Python
+   # Python Introduction Exercise: Data Management and Visualization

+This repository contains exercises focused on data management and visualization using Python, particularly leveraging the pandas and seaborn libraries.
+The exercises are designed to guide through importing, exploring, manipulating, and analyzing a dataset concerning housing in London, with an emphasis on yearly variables.

+## Dataset

+The dataset used is "housing_in_london_yearly_variables.csv", which includes a variety of metrics related to the housing market in London, such as median salary, number of jobs, and more across different boroughs over several years.

+## Exercises

+- **Data Import and Basic Overview**: Loading the dataset and providing an initial exploration.
+- **Data Exploration and Aggregation**: Analyzing unique boroughs and job numbers.
+- **Handling Missing Data**: Identifying and filling missing values.
+- **Advanced Data Manipulation**: Calculating salary growth and identifying high growth boroughs.
+- **Statistical Analysis**: Correlation analysis and comparing median salaries over years.

 2. Supervised Learning
   # Supervised Machine Learning Analysis: Housing in London